 Founded on behalf of the survivors of the Armenian Genocide and in gratitude to their saviors, the Aurora Humanitarian Initiative seeks to empower modern-day saviors to offer life and hope to those in urgent need of basic humanitarian aid and thus continue the cycle of giving internationally.
 The Aurora Humanitarian Initiative is Gratitude in Action.
 It is a commitment to support people and promote projects that tackle the needs of the most helpless and destitute, and do so at great risk.
-This is achieved through the Initiative’s various programs: The Aurora Prize for Awakening Humanity, the Aurora Dialogues, the Aurora Humanitarian Index, the Gratitude Projects and the 100 LIVES Initiative.
-The Aurora Humanitarian Initiative is the vision of philanthropists Vartan Gregorian, Noubar Afeyan and Ruben Vardanyan who have, already in the third year, been joined by several dozen new donors and partners.
+This is achieved through the Initiative’s various programs: Aurora Prize for Awakening Humanity, #AraratChallenge movement, Aurora Dialogues, Aurora Grants, Aurora Community, Aurora Index, and the 100 LIVES Initiative.
+The Aurora Humanitarian Initiative is the vision of philanthropists Vartan Gregorian, Noubar Afeyan and Ruben Vardanyan who have been joined by thousands of supporters and partners.
 The Initiative welcomes all who embrace a commitment to our shared humanity.

-The Aurora Humanitarian Initiative is represented by three organizations – Aurora Humanitarian Initiative Foundation, Inc. (New York, USA), the 100 Lives Foundation (Geneva, Switzerland) and the Aurora Humanitarian Initiative Charitable Foundation (Yerevan, Armenia).
+The Aurora Humanitarian Initiative is represented by three organizations – Aurora Humanitarian Initiative Foundation, Inc. (USA), the Aurora Humanitarian Initiative Foundation (Switzerland) and the Aurora Humanitarian Initiative Charitable Foundation (Armenia).

 Any and all content that was, is and / or will be available on the website, including without limitation any article, post, publication, photo, video (hereinafter “Content”) is under the copyright of and / or properly licensed for use by Aurora Humanitarian Initiative (hereinafter “Aurora”).
 Any use of such Content, including without limitation translation, download, dissemination, upload, transfer shall be solely for non-commercial purposes and only by referring to the fact that Aurora is the holder of proper title to the Content, with credit in the form of ©Aurora Humanitarian Initiative: auroraprize.com.